turbot/steampipe-plugin-gcp/docs/tables/gcp_billing_account.md

   gcp_billing_account;
 ```

-### Get members and their associated IAM roles for each account
+### Get the billing account members and their associated IAM roles

 ```sql
 select